imballinst/imballinst.dev/src/pages/blog/top3-achievements-frustrations-2020/index.md

 This COVID-19 also spread fear in my family, in particular my mother.
 There was a time where every day, I would get 3-4 news about this virus and I was so done at that time.
 I already knew the virus was dangerous and I stayed home everyday because my job was remote, so I did/do not get why would my mother insisted shoveling all these information to me.
 I was really burned out from the news at one point and I made a decision to mute all keywords related to COVID-19 in Twitter.

 Of course this virus also impacted our wedding plans.
 Initially, we wanted to hold a wedding reception.
 However, with this virus, we needed to change plans.
 Again, the hardest part was merging two families and making sure that both had their suggestions considered.
-We arrived at the decision that we would only invite close relatives to the reception in my in-laws' house, as 30 was the maximum number of attendees.
+Thankfully, we arrived at the decision that we would only invite close relatives to the reception in my in-laws' house, as 30 was the maximum number of attendees.

 ### Family Issues